Chart Color Schemes

 Employment conditions in East Arnhem face significant challenges, ranking among the bottom 10% of areas assessed nationally

-East Arnhem has a diverse workforce with both white and blue collar jobs, with essential services well represented.
-As of June 2025, the unemployment rate is 20.1%.
+East Arnhem has a mixed workforce with both white and blue collar jobs, with key services well-represented.
+As of September 2025, the unemployment rate is 20.4%.

-This is 14.2% higher than the Rest of NT's rate of 5.9%, indicating room for improvement.
+In comparison to the rest of Northern Territory (NT), East Arnhem's unemployment rate is 14.5% higher, indicating room for improvement.
 Workforce participation in East Arnhem lags significantly at 30.1%, compared to the Rest of NT's 50.7%.
-Leading employment industries among residents include education & training, health care & social assistance, and retail trade.
-Notably, education & training has employment levels at 2.2 times the regional average.
+Leading employment sectors among residents include education & training, health care & social assistance, and retail trade.
+Notably, education & training has an employment level that is 2.2 times the regional average.

-However, public administration & safety is under-represented, with only 12.9% of East Arnhem's workforce compared to 17.9% in the Rest of NT.
-The area appears to offer limited local employment opportunities, as shown by the count of Census working population versus resident population.
-Between June 2024 and June 2025, the labour force decreased by 1.8%, while employment declined by 1.6%.
-This resulted in a fall in unemployment rate by 0.2 percentage points.
-In contrast, the Rest of NT saw employment contract by 1.7% and the labour force fall by 1.8%, with marginal changes in unemployment.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to East Arnhem's employment mix suggests local growth of approximately 6.2%% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, public administration & safety is under-represented, with only 12.9% of East Arnhem's workforce compared to 17.9% in the Rest of NT.
+An analysis of Survey of Adult and Longitudinal Males (SALM) and Australian Bureau of Statistics (ABS) data for the year ending September 2025 shows a decrease in labour force by 1.3% and employment declining by 2.2%, leading to an unemployment rate rise of 0.7 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to East Arnhem's current employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment